IsaacS2/cs426_Sanchez_Isaac_Asgn5/README.md

 # Assignment 6 Tasks:
 For this task, we've included a level design, a human, and textures for the masks, which correspond to the overall idea of the game.
-Also, the game features new entrapments and powerups that could make it more engaging for the user:\n new interactive objects include => A physics mouse trap with a hinge joint, an AI Roomba, an AI enemy we call "Spider," a trampoline that gives the players an additional boost and \n
+Also, the game features new entrapments and powerups that could make it more engaging for the user:

+new interactive objects include => A physics mouse trap with a hinge joint, an AI Roomba, an AI enemy we call "Spider," a trampoline that gives the players an additional boost and
-                  a sticky texture, Human (For the masks to land on). < br/>
+                  a sticky texture, Human (For the masks to land on).

-new visual cues include => Lights and AI butterflies.\n new Environmental cues => Walls, platforms. \n
+new visual cues include => Lights and AI butterflies.

+new Environmental cues => Walls, platforms.